 Service Maintenance.
 Contractor will continuously maintain the Hosted Services and Software to optimize Availability that meets or exceeds the Availability Requirement.
 Such maintenance services include providing to the State and its Authorized Users:

-all updates, bug fixes, enhancements, Maintenance Releases, New Versions and other improvements to the Hosted Services and Software, including the Software, that Contractor provides at no additional charge to its other similarly situated customers; provided that Contractor shall consult with the State and is required to receive State approval prior to modifying or upgrading Hosted Services and Software, including Maintenance Releases and New Versions of Software; and
+all updates, bug fixes, enhancements, Maintenance Releases, New Versions and other improvements to the Hosted Services and Software, including the Software, that Contractor provides at no additional charge to its other similarly situated customers;

 all such services and repairs as are required to maintain the Hosted Services and Software or are ancillary, necessary, or otherwise related to the State’s or its Authorized Users’ access to or use of the Hosted Services and Software, so that the Hosted Services and Software operate properly in accordance with the Contract and this Schedule.